 So, how on earth can you make the rest appealing to students as well?
 Let me show you.
 It’s all about the interactivity and visibility of the learning material.
 It’s all about your imagination.

 10 Interactive lesson examples for chemistry teachers

-I created some chemistry lesson plans or material that you can use right away.
+I created some free chemistry lesson plans or material that you can use right away.
 These are just basic chemistry lessons, but might give you the inspiration to create some more challenging chemistry exercises or widgets as well.

 The exercises below include middle school chemistry lessons as well as high school chemistry lessons.
 All these exercises are made with BookWidgets.
 If you want to give it a try, just sign up and get started right away.
 You can also copy the widgets I created to your own BookWidgets account and adjust them if you want.

 In this first example, I used the BookWidgets randomness widget.
 I added all the danger symbols to the randomness template.
 You have to spin the wheel for each student and ask them what the symbol means.
 It’s a good exercise to see which student actually studied the symbols.
 It’s also fun for students, because they don’t really know what they are going to get.
 Believe me, you have your students’ attention more than ever!
 Click on the image to open the exercise.